 You can use the following objects in the HDFS mapping:

-The input, Read_Complex_File, is a compressed XML file stored in HDFS.
+The input object, Read_Complex_File, is a Read transformation that represents a compressed XML file stored in HDFS.

 Data Processor Transformation

 The Data Processor transformation, Data_Processor_XML_to_Relational, parses the XML file and provides a relational output.